The Honeys: Background

 The Honeys (a slang term for girls or girlfriends, and specifically for female surfing enthusiast) consisted at first of sisters Barbara, Diane and Marilyn Rovell, performing under the name of the Rovell Sisters.
 Their cousin Sandra Glantz later replaced Barbara, and joined the group as Ginger Blake.

 They were discovered on the amateur talent show circuit by producer Gary Usher, who featured Blake on his 1961 single "You’re the Girl"/"Driven Insane", and the whole band as the Usherettes in 1963 on "Three Surfer Boys"/"Milky Way."

 Marilyn and Diane had met the Beach Boys when the boys performed at a Hollywood club called Pandora's Box in late 1962.
 Usher presented the band to frontman Brian Wilson, who started their collaboration by changing their name to the Honeys, after a line from the Beach Boys' "Surfin' Safari".
 Brian and Marilyn (who was still in high school) began dating, and he took the girls into the recording studio to produce their songs.

 He brought the Beach Boys in as backing vocalists on "Surfin' Down the Swanee River," and the Honeys as backup performers on Beach Boys records: the cheerleader voices on the re-recording of "Be True to Your School" were performed by the Honeys, and the two groups sometimes shared the same concert bill.

-They were also known as the Westwoods on a 1963 unreleased single, "Miss My Little Surfer Boy," and as Ginger & the Snaps during the mid-1960s.
+They were also known as Ginger and the Snaps for a one-off single on MGM Records in 1965 ("Seven Days in September" / "Growing Up is Hard to Do" - MGM K13413).
+Marilyn appeared on a 1965 single on A&M Records by the Westwoods ("I Miss My Surfer Boy Too" / "Will You Love Me (Like You Did Last Summer)" - A&M 763), along with Gracia Nitzsche, wife of Jack Nitzsche.